 - Optimize your page title, URLs, and headers to include your keywords

-- Use heading tags (<h1> to <h6>) to add a logical hierarchy your content
+- Use heading tags (<h1> to <h6>) to add a logical hierarchy to your content

 - Write a meta-description that encourages click through